gorse-io/docs/src/docs/concepts/recommenders/collaborative.md

 >   - **end**
 > - **return** $\mathbf{P}$ and $\mathbf{Q}$

+## Configuration

+The configurations for collaborative filtering are all about model fitting and hyperparameter optimization.
+- `fit_period` is the period for model fitting.
+Defaults to `60m`.
+- `fit_epoch` is the number of epochs for model fitting.
+Defaults to `100`.
+- `optimize_period` is the period for hyperparameter optimization.
+Defaults to `180m`.
+- `optimize_trials` is the number of trials for hyperparameter optimization.
+Defaults to `10`.
+- `early_stopping.patience` is the number of epochs with no improvement after which training will be stopped.
+Defaults to `10`.

 [^1]: Rendle, Steffen, et al. "BPR: Bayesian personalized ranking from implicit feedback."
 Proceedings of the Twenty-Fifth Conference on Uncertainty in Artificial Intelligence.
 2009.

 [^2]: He, Xiangnan, et al. "Fast matrix factorization for online recommendation with implicit feedback."
 Proceedings of the 39th International ACM SIGIR conference on Research and Development in Information Retrieval.
 2016.

+[^3]: Funk, Simon.
+"Netflix Update: Try This at Home."
+The Sifter.
+December 11, 2006. https://sifter.org/~simon/journal/20061211.html.